redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/observability/termination-policy check that all containers are using terminationMessagePolicy: FallbackToLogsOnError
 Result Type|informative
-Suggested Remediation|make sure containers are all using FallbackToLogsOnError in terminationMessagePolicy Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 12.1
+Suggested Remediation|Ensure containers are all using FallbackToLogsOnError in terminationMessagePolicy Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 12.1
+Exception Process|There is no documented exception process for this.

 ### operator